 Page builders have enjoyed great popularity for years.
 The reasons for this are clear.
 After all, page builders have some advantages.
 But the disadvantages of Elementor, Visual Composer and Co. are often completely ignored.

-It's almost impossible to imagine a WordPress world without page builders.
-In the feature arms race of the big WordPress theme makers, providing a page builder is almost a given.
+It is almost impossible to imagine the WordPress world without WordPress page builders.
+In the feature arms race of WordPress theme providers, the use of a page builder is almost considered an absolute standard.

-However, I myself am torn about the use of such little helpers.
-Through my work, I've not only been able to test some of the most famous page builders inside and out, I've also need to solve many customer problems associated with such tools.
+However, I myself am ambivalent about the use of such helpers.
+In the course of my work, I was not only able to put some of the best-known page builders through their paces, but also had to solve some problems for clients in this regard.

-A so-called page builder usually comes in the form of a WordPress plugin.
-It is a kind of "construction kit" for the content of your website.
-You can drag and drop individual elements to the desired position and fill them with your own content.
-Typical elements include not just text boxes or images sliders but also portfolio elements or even entire blog views.
-Such page builders served as the model for the new Gutenberg editor and therefore share similarities with it in terms of handling and functionality.
+A so-called page builder usually comes in the form of WordPress plugin.
+It is a kind of construction kit for the content of your website.
+In a way, it is a construction kit for the content of your website, in which you can move individual elements to the desired places using drag-and-drop and fill them with your own content.
+Typical elements are not only text boxes or images, but also sliders, portfolio elements or even entire blog pages.
+Such page builders were the model for the new Gutenberg editor and are therefore very similar to it in terms of operation and functions.

-Almost every WordPress user will surely know at least one page builder.
-The market is highly competitive and is dominated by a few big names.
-Many website operators see a "website building kit" as indispensable.
+Almost every WordPress user will certainly be familiar with at least one page builder.
+The market is hotly contested and dominated by some big names.
+For many website operators, such a construction kit plugin is indispensable.

 Some well-known names include:

-The WPBakery Page Builder (formerly Visual Composer) is one of the most common page builders in the WordPress world.
-You can purchase the plugin on Codecanyon.
-In many cases the WPBakery Page Builder is included in numerous WordPress premium themes.
-According to the makers of the plugin, WPBakery Page Builder is used on more than two million WordPress websites.
+WPBakery Page Builder (formerly Visual Composer) is one of the most popular page builders in the WordPress world.
+You can purchase it on Codecanyon, which has almost 400,000 sales plugin.
+In many cases, the WPBakery page bu ilder comes free of charge as part of numerous WordPress premium themes.
+The developer himself says that the plugin is used on over 2 million WordPress websites.

-A license to use the plugin on one website costs a one-time fee of 64 USD.
-Future updates are included in this price.
+The licence for using the construction kit plugin on a website costs a one-time fee of 64 US dollars.
+Future updates are included.

-This is where things get a bit confusing.
-Under the name Visual Composer you can still find a modular system for WordPress websites.
-But it doesn't have much in common with the former page builder of the same name.
-While with WPBakery Page Builder you can only edit the content area of your WordPress website, Visual Composer lets you edit the entire website – including header and footer.
+Quite confusing: Today you can still find a building block system for WordPress websites under the name Visual Composer.
+However, it does not have much to do with the former page builder with the same name.
+While you can only edit the content area of your WordPress website with the WPBakery Page Builder, Visual Composer offers you customisation options for the entire website, including the header and footer.

-The developer attracts customers with a free version of the WordPress plugin.
-Premium features are available for an annual fee of 59 USD.
+The developer lures with a free version of the WordPress extension.
+Premium features are available for an annual fee of 59 US dollars.

-Elementor is supported by numerous WordPress fans as the new star among the page builders.
-And indeed, the downloads of the WordPress plugin are rising at rocket speed, especially since 2019.
-Users single out the intuitive operation for praise in contrast to WPBakery Page Builder.
+Elementor is seen by numerous WordPress fans as the new star among page builders.
+And indeed, the downloads of the WordPress plugin have been increasing at a rocket speed, especially since 2019.
+Users mainly praise the more intuitive operation compared to the WPBakery page builder.

-The developer tells of over 3 million active installations in over 180 different countries.
-This even puts the plugin ahead of the former front runner WPBakery.
-You can start off with a free plan.
-More features are available from 49 USD a year.
+The developer speaks of over 3 million active installations in over 180 different countries.
+This puts plugin even ahead of the former top dog WPBakery.
+You can start with a free version.
+More features are available from 49 US dollars per year.

 The page builder with the beaver as mascot has nothing to fear either, even if it is a little less well known than the other plugins.
 The developer claims the plugin has over one million active installations.

-The range of functions is similar to other page builders.
-Starting at 99 USD, updates of BeaverBuilder plugin are included for one year.
+The range of functions is similar to that of the other page builders.
+The price starts at 99 US dollars, and BeaverBuilder updates are included for one year.

-Of course, the reasons why WordPress builders are so popular are manifold.
-I've summarized some of the arguments for these tools below.
+Of course, there are numerous reasons why those WordPress builders are so popular.
+I have summarised some of the pro arguments.

-Page builder plugins like Elementor are suitable for advanced WordPress users as well as absolute beginners.
-Thanks to the simple handling and self-explanatory features, it's very easy to create WordPress website according to your own wishes.
-Background knowledge in HTML, CSS or even PHP isn't required as long as you stick to the provided features.
+Building block plugins like Elementor are aimed at both advanced WordPress users and absolute beginners.
+Thanks to the simple operation and the self-explanatory functions, it is very easy to create a WordPress website according to your own wishes.
+Background knowledge in HTML, CSS or even PHP is simply not necessary, as long as you stick to the given functions.

-Page builders truly are multi-functional tools.
-Even the simplest WordPress template can be turned into a real multitalent using a page builder.
+Page builders like Elementor are real multifunctional tools.
+Even the simplest WordPress templates can be turned into a real jack-of-all-trades with the help of a page builder.
 Once installed, the user has almost unlimited possibilities to build their own website.
-The developers of Elementor provide over 300 ready-made templates, for example, for you to customize and fill with your own content.
+The developers of Elementor offer over 300 ready-made templates that can be filled with your own content and individualised.

-As mentioned, the simplicity and wide range of functions of WordPress page builders allow you to create a high-quality website in the shortest possible time.
-In many cases, where previously a freelancer or even a whole web design agency would have been needed, all it takes to build said website is a WordPress theme with a page builder and some time.
+The aforementioned simplicity and the wide range of functions of the WordPress page builder make it possible to create a high-quality website in a very short time.
+In many cases, where a freelancer or even an entire web design agency was necessary before, a modern WordPress theme with page builder and a little time is now sufficient.

-It's precisely this simplicity that has lead to more and more self-proclaimed web designers offering their services on the market.
-With the help of page builders, they can create good looking websites without knowing much about what's going on in the background.
-For potential customers, it's becoming more difficult to find competent service providers with the necessary know-how.
+It is precisely this simplicity that has led to more and more self-proclaimed web designers offering their services on the market.
+Although they can click together attractive websites using Page Builder, they have little idea of the actual subject matter.
+This makes it increasingly difficult for potential clients to find really competent service providers with the necessary know-how.

-It's important to remember that page builders included in a WordPress theme from marketplaces such as ThemeForest usually don't receive direct updates from the developer.
-This means the developer of the WordPress theme is responsible for ensuring customers also receive the latest version of the page builder in a timely manner.
+Especially critical: Page Builders that come bundled with a WordPress theme from marketplaces such as ThemeForest, for example, usually do not receive any direct updates from the developer.
+This means that the developer of the respective WordPress theme is responsible for ensuring that his customers also receive the new version of the appropriate page builder in a timely manner.

 Vulnerability in WPBakery Page Builder

-The harm that a vulnerability within a page builder can cause became apparent in October 2015.
-The probably best known WordPress page builder at this time Visual Composer (today: WPBakery) contained several serious security vulnerabilities.
-This allowed attackers to gain control of websites.
+The extent of a security vulnerability within a builder was demonstrated in October 2015.
+The most well-known WordPress page builder at the time, Visual Composer (today: WPBakery), contained several serious security vulnerabilities.
+Attackers were thus able to gain control over a website.

 Especially in times of mobile internet and the boom in page speed optimization, even laypeople realize this is bad news for a website's performance.
 Page builders almost inevitably increase the load time of your websites.

-The developers of the most popular drag and drop builders try to solve the performance problem with various tricks and settings but the page speed of a simple WordPress theme without any additional plugin can't be met.
-If you rely on a well-known page builder, you'll soon find yourself forced to overcome its disadvantages by installing even more plugins to optimize your website speed (or by switching to more powerful WordPress hosting).
+Although the developers of the best-known drag and drop builders try to solve the problem with various tricks and setting options, the performance of a simple WordPress theme without any extension is hardly achieved.
+Those who rely on a well-known page builder are quickly forced to eliminate the disadvantages in terms of speed with a WordPress pluginfor load time optimization (or suitable WordPress hosting).
+Labour, costs and possible display problems included.

-One of the biggest problems with page bulders only crops up when you want to move away from using one.
-If you deactivate your builder plugin, you're simply left with a big pile of chaos.
-For example, after uninstalling WPBakery Page Builder you're left with lot of cryptic shortcodes that plugin use to create previous designs.
-If the plugin is missing, WordPress can't interpret these shortcodes and all the content needs to be rescued manually.
+One of the biggest problems that a page builder brings with it only becomes apparent when you want to turn away from that builder.
+If you deactivate such a builder, you are left with nothing more than a pile of chaos.
+For example, after uninstalling the WPBakery page builder, it leaves behind vast amounts of cryptic shortcodes from which the plugin had previously created the appealing designs.
+If plugin is missing, WordPress cannot interpret these shortcodes and all content has to be rescued manually.

-During my work as WordPress freelancer, I've witnessed many cases where website operators suddenly had a lot of work on their hands because of this.
-Once you've decided on one WordPress page builder, you can expect to invest a lot of time if you later want to move to a different one or transfer your WordPress theme without the use of a page builder.
+During my work as a WordPress freelancer, I have also experienced many cases in which website owners suddenly had a lot of work ahead of them.
+Once you have decided on a certain page builder, you will have to invest a lot of time in transferring your content to a new construction kit plugin or even to a WordPress theme without any page builder at all.

-Fortunately, some developers have recognized this problem: For example, Elementor leaves behind clean, readable code, even after uninstalling the plugin.
+Fortunately, some developers have recognised this problem: Elementor, for example, leaves clean, readable code even after uninstalling the plugin.

-Without doubt, the developers behind Visual Composer, Elementor and the like have created really useful plugins.
-It's never been easier to design a professional website with a huge range of functions, even without much expertise.
-The websites look good, are generally competitive and can be easily be edited by beginners.
+There's no question about it: with Visual Composer, Elementor and Co., the developers behind them have created really useful plug-ins.
+It has never been easier to design a professional website with a huge range of functions, even without much background knowledge.
+The websites look good, are usually absolutely competitive and can be easily edited even by non-professionals.

-Personally, I usually try to avoid using drag-and-drop builders.
-I rely on my own developments for my projects, not only to satisfy my personal demands in terms of functionality but also to achieve the best possible results in performance.
+For my own projects, I try to avoid using the popular drag-and-drop plug-ins as much as possible.
+For my own projects, I usually rely on my own developments, not only to satisfy my personal demands in terms of functionality, but also to achieve the best possible results in terms of performance.